 “Conventional naphtha hydrotreating” means desulfurization of virgin and cracked naphthas over a fixed catalyst bed at moderate pressure in the presence of hydrogen.
 For cracked naphthas this also involves saturation of olefins.

+“Coprocessing” means the simultaneous transformation of biomass-derived feedstocks and intermediate petroleum distillates in petroleum refinery process units to produce blending components for finished fuels.
+That transformation involves cracking, hydrogenation, or other reformation of biomass-derived oils in combination with petroleum intermediates.

 “Cryogenic LPG recovery” means a refinery unit in which liquefied petroleum gas (LPG) is extracted from refinery gas streams through cooling and removing the condensate heavy fractions.
 The processes and equipment for this unit may include refrigeration, drier, compressor, absorber, stripper and fractionation.

 “Cumene production” means the alkylation of benzene with propylene.